RunChuanYe/CS50_Introduction_to_AI/notes/lecture0.md

 ## 0.2 algorithm

+0. if the source == target, exit.

+---

 1. If the frontier is empty,

     Stop.
 There is no solution to the problem.

-2. Remove a node from the frontier.
-This is the node that will be considered.
+2. Remove a node from the frontier and add to exlored set.

+3. Expand the node (find all the new nodes that could be reached from this node)

-3. If the node contains the goal state,
+    If the new node is the goal state,

     *   Return the solution.
 Stop.

     Else,

-    * Expand the node (find all the new nodes that could be reached from this node), and add resulting nodes to the frontier.
-    * Add the current node to the explored set.
+    * Add the new node to the frontier set.(**if the both frontier and explored set not contain this node**, else **endless loop** or **the node that has been added to the frontier set will be replace!**)

+this method for the **BFS** is guaranteed to be **optimal**

 ## 0.3 DFS